itguser/munichimputationserver/docs/create-reference-panels.md

 # Create a Reference Panel

-This tutorial will help you to create your own reference panel and integrate it into Munich Imputation Server.
+This tutorial will help you to create your own reference panel and integrate it into Munich Server.

 ## Required Software
-- To create the m3vcf files for imputation, please use [Minimac3](https://github.com/Santy-8128/Minimac3).
+- To create the m3vcf files for, please use [Minimac3](https://github.com/Santy-8128/Minimac3).
 - To create the bcf files for phasing, please use [bcftools](https://samtools.github.io/bcftools/bcftools.html) and tabix.
 - To create the legend files for QC, please use vcftools or bcftools.